qarmin/Qarminer/README.md

 Tool which randomly reparents and delete nodes.
 It is improved version with logging of RegressionTestProject

+### Simple Things
+Tool which creates objects and deletes objects.
+It is used to early catch most important and the easiest to fix bugs.

 ## 4.0 version
 4.0 version is available in 4.0 branch.
-Conversion project from 3.x to 4.0 is quite easy and require only to use project converter - https://github.com/godotengine/godot/pull/51950.
+Conversion project from 3.x to 4.0 is quite easy and require to use project converter - https://github.com/godotengine/godot/pull/51950.
+Later only uncommenting some code which handle additional types like Callable or Signal is required

 ## LICENSE
 MIT